 Here we can see how many test plan runs are created for a user story test plan and what the last run results are.
 From this panel you can create a new test plan run or continue executing the existing one if it is the only test plan run in progress.

 Open a test plan view (you can do this from a view where test plans are selected as cards or lanes) and go to the Runs tab.
 There you’ll see all the test plan runs executed for this test plan with it’s run results.
 It will show how many test cases have been passed, failed, skipped, remain on hold and blocked in every test plan run and allow to compare the results.

 Open a test plan run view (you can do this from a view where test plan runs are selected as cards or lanes or from the Runs tab of a test plan view) and go to the Test Runs tab.
 Here you can see all the test case runs - which were executed in a test plan run - with their run results.

-Board / Details / List / Timeline view modes
+Board / Details / List / Roadmap view modes

 Create a view, where test plan runs are selected as cards and test plans are selected as lanes.
 On the Customize tab of the view select one of two ‘Run Results’ units to be shown on your cards.

 Now you see how many test plan runs were created for a test plan, how many of them have been executed already and moved to the final state (they are grayed) and how many of them are ready to be executed or in progress.
 You can also group them by State in vertical lanes to see it in glance.